telefonicaid/iot-activation/tutorials/RaspberryPi_StarterKit.md

 the inet address label shows your Raspberry's IP

 ##### How Test your new connection
+&#x1F44D;
-:thumbsup: To make sure that the transmission is done through the USB modem, in this step we recommend disabling the wifi connection.
+To make sure that the transmission is done through the USB modem, in this step we recommend disabling the wifi connection.
 To deactivate the wifi connection click on the network symbol in the upper right corner and press **Turn off Wi-fi**.